MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 4. Select **Create storage tiers on this virtual disk** to create a tiered storage.

     > [!NOTE]
-    > Tiered Storage is possible only when the storage pool contains a mixture of SSD and HDD). tier-create-2019
+    > Tiered Storage is possible only when the storage pool contains a mixture of SSD and HDD.

     ![Create tier storage](./media/add-storage/tier-create-2019.png)
 5. Click **Next** and select **Enable enclosure awareness (if required)**.